 Energy Investment

 Many countries of the Belt and Road Initiative are among the world’s major energy-producing and consuming countries.
 At the same time, they are mostly developing countries, with the requirement to continue expanding their energy markets.
-As many of China’s investment and financing projects along the Silk Road have climate effects, China plays a major role in supporting BRI countries in adjusting their energy structure and building climate resilient infrastructure, reducing carbon emissions and being more adaptable to climate change.
+As many of China’s investment and financing projects along the Silk Road have climate effects, China plays a major role in supporting BRI countries in adjusting their energy structure and building climate-resilient infrastructure, reducing carbon emissions and being more adaptable to climate change.

 Case: Jatigede Project